AnjaBuckley/vocabimporter/README.md

 # VocabImporter

 A Streamlit-based tool for generating and managing vocabulary for language learning applications.
-It uses OpenAI or Ollama's local LLM to generate vocabulary and can export directly to the Wortwunder backend.
+It uses Hugging Face's Mixtral model or Ollama's local LLM to generate vocabulary and can export directly to the Wortwunder backend.

 ## Features